gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 status: published
 ---

-In graph theory, an <strong>edge contraction</strong> is an operation where two adjacent vertices are merged into one and their shared edge is deleted.
+In graph theory, an <strong>edge contraction</strong> is an operation where two adjacent vertices are merged into one.

 <figure id="figure1">
   <video width="300" autoplay muted loop playsinline>